Hotmoka/hotmoka/tutorial/Takamaka.md

 The abstract subclass `PayableContract` is meant for contracts that can receive coins from other contracts, through their final `receive()` methods.
-A concrete subclass is `ExternallyOwnedAccount`, that is, payable contracts that can be used to pay for a blockchain transaction.
+A concrete subclass is `ExternallyOwnedAccount`, that is, a payable contract that can be used to pay for a transaction.
 They are typically controlled by humans, through a wallet, but can be subclassed and instantiated freely in Takamaka code.
-Their constructors allow to build an externally owned account and fund it with an initial amount of coins.
+Their constructors allow one to build an externally owned account and fund it with an initial amount of coins.
 As we have seen in sections
 [A Transaction that Stores a Jar in Blockchain](#jar-transaction), [A Transaction that Invokes a Constructor](#constructor-transaction) and